 Orchid Island Brewery

 Sadly with the situation of 2020, Orchid Island Brewery was not open for us to visit.
-I believe they’ve taken this as an opportunity to remodel, and make a strong comeback.
-Hopefully when we go back to Vero Beach in June, they will be open.
+They’ve taken this as an opportunity to build a brand new facility, and make a strong comeback.
+Follow their social channels for updates.

 They are known for brewing up citrus inspired brews, and tell me that doesn’t sound great!